EvuhLi/Renaissance/README.md

 ### Testing the App

 1. Open http://localhost:5174 in your browser
+2. Open loom-ejg3.onrender.com for the deployed website (closes if inactive)
-2. Sign up for a new account
+3. Sign up for a new account
-3. Try uploading art, searching users, and exploring the network feed
+4. Try uploading art, searching users, and exploring the network feed

 ## Project Structure